-New Delhi: Check Point Research, the Threat Intelligence arm of Check Point Software Technologies revealed a security flaw in Samsung, Huawei, LG, Sony and other Android-based phones that leaves users vulnerable to advanced phishing attacks.
+New Delhi: Check Point Research revealed a security flaw in Samsung, Huawei, LG, Sony and other Android smartphones that leaves users vulnerable to advanced phishing attacks.

 The affected Android phones use over-the-air (OTA) provisioning, through which cellular network operators can deploy network-specific settings to a new phone joining their network.

 However, Check Point Research found that the industry standard for OTA provisioning, the Open Mobile Alliance Client Provisioning (OMA CP), includes limited authentication methods.

 Remote agents can exploit this to pose as network operators and send deceptive OMA CP messages to users.
 The message tricks users into accepting malicious settings that, for example, route their Internet traffic through a proxy server owned by the hacker.

 Researchers determined that certain Samsung phones are the most vulnerable to this form of phishing attack because they do not have an authenticity check for senders of OMA CP messages.
 The user only needs to accept the CP and the malicious software will be installed without the sender needing to prove their identity.

 Huawei, LG, and Sony phones do have a form of authentication, but hackers only need the International Mobile Subscriber Identity (IMSI) of the recipient to ‘confirm’ their identity.

 Attackers can obtain a victim’s IMSI in a variety of ways, including creating a rogue Android app that reads a phone’s IMSI once it is installed.